 The round-specific beginning reference period dates are included for each person.
 These variables include BEGRFM13, BEGRFD13, and BEGRFY13.
-The reference period for Panel 5 Round 1 for most persons identified at NHIS began on January 1, 2000 and ended on the date of the Round 1 interview.
-Persons who joined the RU after 1/1/2000 have their beginning reference date for the round as the day they joined the RU.
+The reference period for Panel 6 Round 1 for most persons identified at NHIS began on January 1, 2001 and ended on the date of the Round 1 interview.
+Persons who joined the RU after 1/1/2001 have their beginning reference date for the round as the day they joined the RU.

-For Panel 4 Round 3 the reference period for most persons began on the date of the previous round's interview and ended on the date of the current round's interview.
+For Panel 5 Round 3 the reference period for most persons began on the date of the previous round's interview and ended on the date of the current round's interview.
 Persons who joined after the previous round's interview had their beginning reference date for the round set as the day they joined the RU.
-Persons who were present only for the 1999 portion of Round 3 are not included in this delivery.
+Persons who were present only for the 2000 portion of Round 3 are not included in this delivery.

-The dates of the interview and the ending reference period dates are included for each person.
 These variables include RUENDM13, RUENDD13, RUENDY13, ENDRFM13, ENDRFD13, and ENDRFY13.
 In general, the date of the interview is the reference period end date for most persons.
 Note that the end date of the reference period is prior to the date of the interview if the person was deceased during the round, left the country, was institutionalized prior to that round's interview, or joined the military during the round and was not living with someone else who was eligible.
 If a person left the RU and that person was key and in-scope, the person was followed in the new RU to which he or she moved and his or her reference period dates pertain to the new RU.